Reform in relegation zone after Beijing's own goals

 MSCI ON ICE

-China has also been lobbying index compiler MSCI (MSCI.N) to include China stocks in its main emerging markets index, which could bring in a flood of cash from foreign institutions and index tracking funds and help Xi's goal of internationalizing the yuan currency.
+China has also been lobbying index compiler MSCI to include China stocks in its main emerging markets index, which could bring in a flood of cash from foreign institutions and index tracking funds and help Xi's goal of internationalising the yuan currency.

 As recently as June 9, MSCI deferred inclusion pending further progress on market accessibility, saying China's current cross-border stock investment schemes needed to be more predictable, transparent, and consistent.
 It also said major international investors "are eager for further liberalization" of China's share markets.